fundamentals of community herbalism

 Important note:

-As of January 2026, we’ve updated the format of Guided Fundamentals of Community Herbalism.
-The new structure moves at a more spacious pace, with dedicated Integration Weeks built into each month to support deeper learning and skill-building.
+Beginning in 2026, we updated the format of Guided Fundamentals of Community Herbalism.
+The new structure moves at a more spacious pace, with dedicated Integration Weeks—weeks without new lessons, devoted to rest and review—built into each month to support deeper learning and skill-building.
 We hope this rhythm better accommodates different learning styles and creates more meaningful opportunities for connection and exchange among students and faculty.
-The tuition has also been reduced.
 You’ll find the full details below.

 Our Fundamentals of Community Herbalism: Guided Study program offers a unique opportunity to learn alongside a group of dedicated peers.
 With a set start and end date, this program requires weekly engagement, keeping you connected to the material and to your fellow students.
 Together, we’ll move through the curriculum step by step, sharing the experience of learning as a cohesive group.